Help your potential matches find common interests.

 Alan Hollinghurst, mid-career Martin Amis, Ian McEwan's

-Movies: last year I liked Amour, Captain Phillips and Gravity; this
+Movies: in 2013 I liked Amour, Captain Phillips and Gravity; in

-nothing held a candle to 2001: A Space Odyssey in 70MM.
-I love a
+nothing held a candle to 2001: A Space Odyssey in 70MM; this year,

 Music: Bob Wills, Leon Russell, Missy Elliot, Lil' Wayne, Wayne